WorryWoo Home Set

 Fuddle Plush and The Monster Who Couldn't Decide Book Fuddle, the flighty Monster of Confusion can never make up her mind.
 It’s as though you can see her thinking aloud; Do...Don’t...
 Up...
 Down ...Yes…No. She’s so confused about making decisions.
 All she needs is a pat on the back and a few positive words.
 Wouldn’t you like to whisper in her ear “Go for it"?

 Rue Plush and The Nose That Didn't Fit Book Rue the irresistible Monster of Insecurity hides behind flowers because he thinks he is different.
-He doesn’t realize that his unusual features make him interesting.
+He doesn’t realise that his unusual features make him interesting.
 He thinks that his nose just doesn't "fit" with his shaggy hair, cheese curl ears and fluffy wings.
 How silly!
 What he needs is a little encouragement.
 Won't you tell him he is perfect just the way he is?

 Twitch Plush and The Very Frustrated Monster Book Twitch the adorable curly horned monster always lets frustration get the better of him.
 He tries hard to do everything right, but when something doesn’t go his way he stomps, yells and quickly gives up!
 If only Twitch could see that giving up is not the answer.
 Maybe you can offer Twitch some positive ways to deal with his frustration.